 - Upwards of $20,000 + for a complete smile makeover

 As you can see… the risks and price of these procedures aren’t worth it!

 But don’t fret just yet because there is a simple and affordable solution to instantly transform your teeth and your smile.
 Brown stains on teeth don’t have to hold you back, click below to order your new smile!

 The Best Way to Replace Brown Stains with a Brighter & Whiter Smile

 You can unlock your smile’s potential with Lab Direct custom removable veneers from Brighter Image Lab!

-Check out these incredible reasons why removable veneers are a great choice to replace brown stains and make your smile sparkle:
+Check out these incredible reasons why removable veneers are a great choice to replace brown stains on teeth and make your smile sparkle: